Pablokill2004/AliveShot-Fork_by_Pablo/README.md

 - `backend/` Node.js API
 - `android/`, `ios/`, `web/`, `windows/`, `linux/`, `macos/` platform targets

+## Considerations
+If you want to run locally, you’ll need to regenerate:

+- ` android/app/google-services.json`
+- `firebase_options.dart`

 ## License

 This project is for academic and portfolio purposes.
 If you want to reuse or extend it, please contact the author.